m-v-nikolov/dtk-tools-py3/docs/gettingstarted.rst

 Setup
 ----------
 To configure your user-specific paths and settings for local and HPC job submission, edit the properties in ``dtk/dtk_setup.cfg``.
-To learn more about the available options, please refer to :doc:`dtk/dtksetup`
+To learn more about the available options, please refer to :doc:`dtk/dtksetup`.

+One can verify the proper system setup by navigating to the ``test`` directory and running the unit tests contained therein, e.g. by executing ``nosetests`` if one has the `nose <http://nose.readthedocs.org/en/latest/index.html>`_ package installed.